Best AI Robo-Advisor Alternatives for Young Investors in 2026

 Should I use an app that picks everything for me or one I learn with?

 Both are valid, and it depends on temperament.
 If you would rather never think about it, a hands-off robo-advisor or micro-investing app is fine.
-If you are curious and want to understand what you own, a tool that explains your real holdings in plain language helps you build judgment that lasts.
+If you are curious and want to understand what you own, a tool that explains your real holdings in plain language helps you build judgment that lasts for decades.
 Walnut is built for learning by doing: it frames each holding against the S&P 500 and keeps you in control.

 Do I need a lot of money to start?